Nedelin catastrophe

-The Nedelin catastrophe or Nedelin disaster, known in Russia as the Catastrophe at Baikonur Cosmodrome (Катастрофа на Байконуре), was a launch pad accident that occurred on 24 October 1960 at the Baikonur Cosmodrome in Soviet Kazakhstan.
-As a prototype of the R-16 intercontinental ballistic missile was being prepared for a test flight, an explosion occurred when the second stage engine ignited accidentally, killing an unknown number of military and technical personnel working on the preparations.
-Despite the magnitude of the disaster, information was suppressed for many years and the Soviet government did not acknowledge the event until 1989.
-With more than 54 recognized casualties, it is the deadliest disaster in space exploration history.
-The catastrophe is named for the Chief Marshal of Artillery Mitrofan Ivanovich Nedelin, who was the head of the R-16 development program and perished in the explosion.
+The Nedelin catastrophe or Nedelin disaster, known in Russia as the Catastrophe at Baikonur Cosmodrome (Катастрофа на Байконуре), was a launch-pad accident that occurred on 24 October 1960 at the Baikonur Cosmodrome in the Kazakh SSR, during preparations for the first test flight of a prototype R-16 intercontinental ballistic missile.
+The missile's second-stage engine ignited while it was still on the pad, rupturing the first stage and causing a fire and explosion among military and technical personnel gathered around the fuelled missile.
+The Soviet authorities suppressed information about the disaster for decades and falsely reported that Chief Marshal of Artillery Mitrofan Ivanovich Nedelin, head of the R-16 development programme, had died in an air crash.
+A 1994 state commission report gave the death toll as 78, including 74 killed at the site and four who later died in hospital; other estimates have varied.
+The accident is commonly described as the deadliest launch accident associated with rocket or spaceflight activity, although the R-16 was being tested as a military missile.

 Launch preparations

 On 23 October 1960, the prototype R-16 intercontinental ballistic missile had been installed on launching pad 41 (стартовая позиция 41) awaiting final tests before launch.
+The R-16 formed part of the Soviet effort to field a more practical strategic missile than the earlier R-7, whose liquid-oxygen oxidiser made long-term launch readiness difficult.
 The missile was over 30 m long, 3.0 m in diameter and had a launch weight of 141 tons.
-The rocket was fueled with the hypergolic pair of UDMH as fuel and a saturated solution of N_{2}O_{4} in nitric acid as the oxidizer—nicknamed "Devil's venom"—which was used because of the high boiling temperatures and hence storability of the fuel and oxidizer, despite being extremely corrosive and toxic.
+The rocket was fuelled with the hypergolic pair of UDMH as fuel and a saturated solution of N_{2}O_{4} in nitric acid as the oxidiser—nicknamed "Devil's venom"—which was used because of the high boiling temperatures and hence storability of the fuel and oxidiser, despite being extremely corrosive and toxic.
 These risks were accounted for in the safety requirements of the launch procedures, but Nedelin's insistence on achieving a test launch ahead of the 7 November 1960 anniversary of the Bolshevik Revolution resulted in extreme schedule pressure, in a context of substantial emerging engineering difficulties.
-Ultimately pre-launch tests began to overlap with launch preparations.
+Ultimately, pre-launch tests began to overlap with launch preparations.